 Portuguese is a unique language, with nuances and fluidity.
-Spanish writer Miguel de Cervantes used to say that Brazilian Portuguese is «sweet and pleasant, the most sonorous language in the world.» And just like any other language on the planet, there are some Portuguese words that just can’t be translated.
+Spanish writer Miguel de Cervantes used to say that Portuguese is «sweet and pleasant, the most sonorous language in the world.» And just like any other language on the planet, there are some Portuguese words that just can’t be translated.
 These are often touchingly beautiful and expressive words.

 While there are ways of translating them, it either takes away the original meaning or requires a more roundabout way to translate the concept.

 So, learn the Portuguese words that can’t be translated and start using them to express your feelings!

 The act of running your fingers through someone else’s hair.
 It is a way of showing affection to someone you love.

 We use the adjective Calorento to describe someone who is always feeling hot or complaining about the heat.
 Some people just feel the heat more than others.
 We call them Calorentos.

 The same thing works the other way around.
 When people feel cold all the time, we call them Friorentos.
 So, Friorento is a person who is sensitive to the cold.